Storage controller: History

 In history, the storage interface controller is usually integrated in southbridge.
-AMD Zen 1 archirecture (2017) and Intel Rocket Lake archirecture (2021) had integrated the M.2 storage interface controller in CPU.
+AMD Zen 1 architecture (2017) and Intel Rocket Lake architecture (2021) had integrated the M.2 storage interface controller in CPU.

 Variants

 Floppy disk controller

 In 1990s PCs, the floppy disk controller is usually integrated in super I/O chip.

 IDE controller

 In older PCs, the IDE controller is usually integrated in southbridge.

 SCSI controller

 In older workstations and servers used as a high-end alternative to consumer-grade IDE hard disk drives.
 Gave way to Serial Attached SCSI (SAS).

 AHCI controller

 The AHCI controller is usually integrated in southbridge.

 M.2 controller

 The M.2 controller is usually integrated in SoC, CPU, or southbridge.

 RAID controller

 The RAID controller is usually found on more advanced computers such as servers.